GreenThumbProject/docs/docs/architecture/diagrams.md

 ## Cloud Integration

 Each Pi node syncs to a shared cloud backend over HTTPS.
-The cloud uses Supabase PostgreSQL for the fleet database and Supabase Storage for photos.
+The cloud runs a self-hosted PostgreSQL 17 + TimescaleDB instance for the fleet database, and Cloudflare R2 for photos.

 ```mermaid
 graph TB